nareshbhatia/react-testing-techniques/README.md

 The classic testing wisdom was to write a lot of unit tests to test individual "units" of code.
 We used to isolate our components from their environment using mocks.
-This approach still makes sense for pure functions, but for UI components, which depend on communications with surrounding components, mocking reduces our confidence in their integrations.
+This approach still makes sense for pure functions.
+But for UI components, which depend on communications with surrounding components, mocking reduces our confidence in their integrations.
 So the latest thinking is to test several units together to recreate real interaction scenarios, hence the name